MIT-LAE/TASOPT.jl/docs/src/structures/fueltanks.md

 !!! details "📖 Theory - Thermal and structural sizing of cryogenic fuel tanks"
     ### Thermal design
     The fuel tanks in TASOPT are assumed to consist of cylinders with two hemiellipsoidal caps.
 In general, the cylinders can have a double-bubble shape like the fuselage.
 To reduce fuel loss during flight as a result of boiling due to heat leakage into the tank (boiloff), the tank requires thermal insulation.
-Two different insulation architectures are currently supported in TASOPT.jl: an inner tank covered in foam-based insulation and a double-walled tank with a vacuum layer between the layers.
+Two different insulation architectures are currently supported in TASOPT.jl: an inner vessel covered in foam-based insulation and a double-walled tank with a vacuum layer between the layers.

     The thermal design and analysis method is similar for both insulation architectures.
 The tank walls are assumed to be made of an isotropic material with high thermal conductivity.
 The insulation layer, which does not carry structural loads and has a high thermal resistance.
 The insulation layer itself may consist of additional sublayers of different materials, forming a multi-layer insulation (MLI).